Charles Charleston v. State of Ohio

 Charles Charleston arrives home at night and sees a stranger approaching him.
 He feels threatened, draws a gun, and kills the stranger.
 The police arrive, search Charleston's car, and find incriminating material.
 Charleston is convicted of second degree murder.
 In his appeal, he argues he acted in self-defense and that the police violated his Fourth Amendment rights against unreasonable search and seizure.

-Marysville High School, Appellee
+Upper Arlington High School, Appellee

 May 20, 2014